Indian seafarers endured nightly blasts, lack of food in Iran war ordeal

 “They (our families) were very concerned,” he said.

-"Sometimes, we used to feel we won't be able to make it back home," said Chauhan, who returned along with Chiranjeevi.
+“Sometimes, we used to feel we won’t be able to make it back home,” said Mr Chauhan, who returned along with Mr Chiranjeevi.

 The Indian government says it has helped bring safely home about 3,000 sailors from the Gulf region, and at least 23 this week.

-Both men said they borrowed money at exorbitant rates from relatives and moneylenders to pay fees of 450,000 rupees ($4,800) each to secure jobs on international shipping routes.
+Both men said they borrowed money at exorbitant rates from relatives and moneylenders to pay fees of 450,000 rupees (S$6,000) each to secure jobs on international shipping routes.

 “It is like a rebirth for us,” he told Reuters in the financial capital of Mumbai, as he gazed at the city’s Gateway of India monument and the Taj Mahal luxury hotel standing by the water’s edge.
 REUTERS